How Much Do Double Pane Windows Cost? (2023)

 To avoid this, you can use a premade glass cleaner like Windex or Zep, as these products are made to provide a spotless finish and leave a streak-free shine.
 You can find these cleaners on Amazon or at your local hardware store.
 Alternatively, you can mix white vinegar and water in a 1-2 ratio, or use a few drops of liquid dish soap in a spray bottle full of water as a homemade window cleaner.

 The key to avoiding streaking when cleaning your windows is to wipe the glass dry.
-If you let any window cleaner dry on your window glass, chances are it will leave streaks.
+If you let any window cleaning product dry on your window glass, chances are it will leave streaks.
 Use a squeegee to wipe windows dry on the outside and a microfiber cloth to dry them on the inside.
 You can also plan your window cleaning for a cloudy day to avoid the sun drying the cleaning solution on your exterior windows.

 You should plan to clean your windows about every six months, or more often on an as-needed basis.
 For the most part, the precipitation in your area will keep your windows clean, but a biannual cleaning will help keep the glass as clear as possible and help prevent issues with functionality.